redhat-solution-patterns/redhat-solution-patterns.github.io/content/patterns/solution-pattern-disconnected-hcp-with-virt.md

 headerimage = "images/patterns/solution-pattern-disconnected-hcp-with-virt.png"
 +++

-Run your private workloads in Disconnected HCP OpenShift clusters with OpenShift Virtualization
+Optimise resource utilisation and reduce costs for your private workloads by running it using Hosted Control Planes with OpenShift Virtualization in disconnected environment.

 <!--more-->
 Optimise resource utilisation and reduce costs for your private workloads by running it using Hosted Control Planes with OpenShift Virtualization in disconnected environment.